ETHarvest/HyperHarvest/README.md

-# HyperHarvest: Cross-Chain Yield Aggregator
+# HyperHarvest: Cross-Chain Yield Aggregator 🚀

 ## Overview

 HyperHarvest is an innovative cross-chain yield aggregator that maximizes USDC returns across Arbitrum Sepolia and Optimism Sepolia testnets.
-Our platform stands out through its use of private, encrypted yield optimization strategies, providing a unique competitive edge in the DeFi landscape.
+Our platform stands out through its use of private, encrypted yield optimization strategies, providing a unique competitive edge in the DeFi landscape .

 ## Key features: